 Dogs with polymyositis exhibit several symptoms that demonstrate that their muscles are not working normally.

-Causes of Polymyositis in Dogs
+What Causes Polymyositis in Dogs?

-Diagnosing Polymyositis in Dogs
+How Vets Diagnose Polymyositis in Dogs

-If polymyositis is suspected, your veterinarian will perform a full physical examination on your dog and discuss the symptoms you have been seeing at home.
-Blood and urine tests along with X-rays may be recommended to rule out other diseases and injuries and to check for changes in a muscle enzyme called creatine kinase (CK).
+If polymyositis is suspected, your veterinarian will perform a full physical examination on your dog and discuss the symptoms you have observed.
+X-rays may be recommended to check for injuries, and a complete blood count (CBC) will check for changes in a muscle enzyme called creatine kinase (CK).

-Treatment of Polymyositis in Dogs
+How to Treat Polymyositis in Dogs

-How to Prevent Polymyositis in Dogs
+How to Prevent Polymyositis

-Since polymyositis is most likely an immune mediated disease, it is still unknown whether or not there are any ways to prevent it from occurring.
+Since polymyositis is most likely an immune-mediated disease, it is still unknown whether or not there are any ways to prevent it from occurring.